Jenn-mawia/MTN-Data-Analysis/README.md

 # Installations
 To open the files, you will require:
-Python 3, Microsoft Excel, Microsoft Word.
+Python 3, Microsoft Excel, Microsoft Word and preferrably Jupyter Notebook.